Social monogamy in mammalian species: Hormones and Neurotransmitters

 Vasopressin is a hormone that induces a male Prairie vole to mate with one female, form a pair bond, and exhibit mate-guarding behavior (i.e. increase the degree of monogamous behavior).
 The presence of vasopressin receptor 1A (V1aR) in the ventral forebrain is associated with pair bonding, which is necessary for monogamy.
 Genetic differences in the V1aR gene also play a role in monogamy: voles with long V1aR alleles exhibit more monogamous tendencies by preferring their mate over a stranger of the opposite sex, whereas voles with short V1aR alleles displayed a lesser degree of partner preference.
 Vasopressin is responsible for forming attachment between male and female prairie voles.
 Vasopressin also regulates paternal care.
 Finally, vasopressin activity results in "postmating aggression" that allows prairie voles to protect their mate.

 Oxytocin is a hormone that regulates pair bond formation along with vasopressin.
 Blocking either oxytocin or vasopressin prevents formation of the pair bond but continues to allow for social behavior.
 Blocking both hormones resulted in no pair bond and reduced sociality.
 Oxytocin also attenuates the negative effects of cortisol, a hormone related to stress, so that monogamy helps produce positive health effects.
 Male marmosets that received an oxytocin antagonist had increased HPA-axis activity in response to a stressor than when treated with a control, showing the oxytocin associated with the pair bond lessens the physiological responses to stress.
 Also, marmosets who previously had elevated cortisol levels spent more time in close proximity to their mate than marmosets with previously normal cortisol levels.

 Dopamine, a neurotransmitter, produces pleasurable effects that reinforce monogamous behavior.
-Haloperidol, a dopamine antagonist, prevented partner preference but didn’t disrupt mating while apomorphine, a dopamine agonist, induced pair bonding without mating, showing dopamine is necessary for the formation of the pair bond in prairie voles.
+Haloperidol, a dopamine antagonist, prevented partner preference but did not disrupt mating while apomorphine, a dopamine agonist, induced pair bonding without mating, showing dopamine is necessary for the formation of the pair bond in prairie voles.
 In addition, mating induced a 33% increase in turnover of dopamine in the nucleus accumbens.
 While this result was not statistically significant, it may indicate that mating can induce pair bond formation via the dopaminergic reward system.

 Elevated testosterone levels are associated with decreased paternal behavior and decreased testosterone levels are associated with decreased rates of infanticide.
-Experienced Marmoset fathers had decreased testosterone levels after exposure to their 2-week-old infant’s scent but not their 3-month-old infant’s or a stranger infant’s, suggesting offspring-specific olfactory signals can regulate testosterone and induce paternal behavior.
+Experienced Marmoset fathers had decreased testosterone levels after exposure to their 2-week-old infant's scent but not their 3-month-old infant's or a stranger infant's, suggesting offspring-specific olfactory signals can regulate testosterone and induce paternal behavior.